PlasmaFAIR/fortitude/CONTRIBUTING.md

     - Generate a temporary virtual environment with `rooster`
     - Generate a changelog entry in `CHANGELOG.md`
+    - List contributors
     - Update versions in `pyproject.toml`

 1. `rooster` currently doesn't update `CITATION.cff` or `cargo.toml`, so this needs to be done manually for now.
-It also doesn't list contributors.

 1. Some sections of the docs also directly reference the version number and need to be manually updated.
 Use `grep <current_version> docs -r` to find